kendryte/k230_docs/en/01_software/board/middleware/K230_OpenBLAS_Development_Guide.md

 {Test PASS}.
 ```

-## 4.OpenBLAS cross-compilation
+## 4. OpenBLAS Cross Compilation

 Note:
->Although the SDK already contains pre-cross-compiled OpenBLAS libraries (located `k230_sdk/src/big/utils/lib/openblas/`in the path), interested users can also cross-compile OpenBLAS themselves to get OpenBLAS static libraries adapted to K230.
+>Although the SDK includes a pre-cross-compiled OpenBLAS library (located at the path `k230_sdk/src/big/utils/lib/openblas/`), interested users can also cross-compile OpenBLAS themselves to obtain the OpenBLAS static library adapted to K230.

-### 4.1 OpenBLAS compilation environment is set up
+### 4.1 Setting Up the OpenBLAS Compilation Environment

-#### 4.1.1 Git code download
+#### 4.1.1 Git Code Download

-First use git to get the OpenBLAS repository, since OpenBLAS comes from Github, the cloning speed is normal, please be patient:
+First, use git to obtain the OpenBLAS repository.
+Since OpenBLAS comes from GitHub, slow cloning speed is normal, please be patient:

 ```shell
 git clone https://github.com/xianyi/OpenBLAS.git
 ```

-There are many versions in OpenBLAS, and since version 0.3.21 lacks some features compared to the latest branch, we choose the current one
+OpenBLAS has many versions.
+Since version 0.3.21 lacks some features compared to the latest branch, we use the current latest commit:
-Submit:

 ```shell
 git checkout e9a911fb9f011c886077e68eab81c48817cdb782
 ```

-#### 4.1.2 Patch Service Pack Application
+#### 4.1.2 Applying Patch Package

 Note:
->The path of the patch service pack in the SDK is`k230_sdk/src/big/rt-smart/userapps/openblas/`.
+>The patch package is located in the SDK at `k230_sdk/src/big/rt-smart/userapps/openblas/`.

-First, in the root directory of OpenBLAS, create a new`patch` directory, copy the patch service package to `patch`the directory, and the folder directory structure is shown below:
+First, create a `patch` directory in the root directory of OpenBLAS and copy the patch package to the `patch` directory.
+The directory structure after placing the folder is shown as follows:

 ```text
 ├── appveyor.yml